OFFICE OF THE SECRETARY TO THE GOVERNMENT OF THE FEDERATION

 The strengthening of Gender-Based Violence (GBV) data systems to enhance prevention and response mechanisms nationwide.

+The Council ended with a renewed pledge from all stakeholders to deepen collaboration and drive inclusive growth, ensuring that women, children, and families remain at the center of Nigeria’s social and economic development.
 The Federal Ministry of Women Affairs expressed appreciation to the Edo State Government for hosting the 25th National Council and to development partners including UN Women, UNICEF, UNFPA, and other key stakeholders for their continuous support in advancing gender equality and social inclusion across the nation.

 E-signed